mccoy-ewm/Schippers-Testcases/README.md

 ### General

 This is an active prototype of a landing page with Active Presenter integration.
-The website has been build by Mirhad Rama and is powered by bootstrap.
+The website has been build by Mirhad Rama.